JvanKatwijk/qt-dab/README.md

 In arch, it was essential to add the username to the group "audio".

-	Note that on the current distribution of raspbian jessie (i.e. jan 2017) the best way to generate the executable for  qt-dab is to use qt4.
-The qwt library - needed if you want the spectrum viewer and the constellation diagram - is - available is for qt4.
+	Note that on the current distribution of Raspbian Jessie (i.e. jan 2017) the best way to generate the executable for Qt-DAB is to use Qt4.
+The qwt library - needed if you want the spectrum viewer and the constellation diagram -  in the distribution is compiled with Qt4.

 ------------------------------------------------------------------
 Qt
 ------------------------------------------------------------------